Turnbull High School: History

 The original school campus was constructed in 1974 by the Lanarkshire Education Authority Architects' Department to a design by Robert Forsyth.
 Initially intended as a satellite campus of what was then Bishopbriggs' only secondary school, the non-denominational Bishopbriggs High School, it was built on part of the former estate of the David Hamilton designed Kenmure House, birthplace of Sir William Stirling-Maxwell, which was demolished in 1955.

+The first teacher appointed by Lanarkshire County Council was Stephen Joyce.
+He was joint head teacher with Sally Butler of Bishopbriggs High School.
+The school remained non denominational until 1976.
+The first two years were challenging as many of the buildings and school facilities were not completed.
+However the pupils achieved successful education results and staff from Bishopbriggs High School were seconded to teach classes until it formally became a Roman Catholic secondary school in 1976 under the new Strathclyde Regional Council.
+Desmond Ewing was appointed as the first head teacher of Turnbull High School with a full complement of full time teachers.

 Turnbull High School initially only offered academic courses up to Ordinary Grade in fourth year.
 In 1978, it achieved full six year status and began to offer a comprehensive curriculum up to Higher Grade.
 Its catchment area also expanded to include pupils from the village of Torrance.
 The school's Parent-Teacher Association was formed in June 1988.

 The school motto, Respice Finem, was adopted from the Latin manuscript, Gesta Romanorum, Chapter 103: Quidquid agas, prudenter agas, et respice finem, which means: Whatever you do, do cautiously, and look to the end.
-The three bull's heads featured on the school shield are based on the Coat of Arms of Bishop Turnbull.
+The three bull's heads featured on the school shield are based on the Coat of Arms of the Clan Turnbull.

 Turnbull High School made news headlines in January 2025 when a group seven upper school pupils were caught on CCTV stealing luxury goods from a duty free store at Bergamo Airport in Italy after a ski-trip.
 Staff accompanying the group were reportedly forced to pay around 800 euros as the return flight was held on the runway.